pratikbarge1/Quantum-Multiplier/README.md

 # Quantum-Multiplier
-Screening task for the Quantum Open Source Foundation mentorship program.
+This project builds a quantum circuit for multiplier using Qiskit's RGQFTMultiplier class and was done as screening task for the Quantum Open Source Foundation mentorship program.
+This multiplier accepts user inputs in the form of integers, converts them into binary representation, processes them using quantum circuit and gives out result of the multiplication.
+I concluded by discussing limitations of this particular implementation in terms of type of inputs it can handle and scaling of required number of qubits, gates & execution time.